KX telephone boxes: 1991 revamp

 BT changed their logo in 1991, now featuring a new typeface for the newly shortened name "BT" (prior to this they used their full name British Telecom), and an unpopular stylized figure of a piper.
 The KX100, 200 and 300 were updated accordingly.
 The coin-operated KX100 now featured a pink moulded plastic panel and handle, where as before it was yellow.
 Variations of the new logo now featured on all booths in place of the 'T' logo.
 The variations were namely a coloured version, a grey version and a larger, grey piper on its own.
 The typeface used to identify the type of box atop the entrance (i.e. "Telephone" or "Phonecard") was changed, now featuring an italicized serif font, often beneath a red line.
 Certain boxes in mostly Welsh-speaking parts of Wales use "Teleffon" instead of "Telephone" on the box.
 The KX410 and 420 were not revamped, and remain today in their original 1985 guise.
 The logo on the KX520 features a full colour version of the BT logo.

-The commemorative plaque on the 100,000th BT telephone box.
+The commemorative plaque inside the kiosk hosting the 100,000th BT public payphone.

-The revamp was followed by the installation of the BT's 100,000th telephone box, a KX100 at Dunsop Bridge, Lancashire, on 29 June 1992, after the village was recently named the closest to the centre of the British Isles.
-Upon installation, BT also included a commemorative plaque to explain its significance reading "You are calling from the BT payphone that marks the centre of Great Britain."
+The 1991 re-brand was followed by the installation of the BT's 100,000th public payphone on 29 June 1992, housed inside a mk.2 KX100 kiosk at Dunsop Bridge, Lancashire, on account that the village had recently been named the closest to the centre of the British Isles.
+Upon installation, the glass was etched with UK towns and cities and BT also mounted a commemorative plaque internally (since stolen from the kiosk) to explain its significance reading "You are calling from the BT payphone that marks the centre of Great Britain."
 In fact, the phone is 4.2 miles (6.8 km) from the true centre.
 The telephone box was unveiled by Sir Ranulph Fiennes, and in BT's A1141 list of unique alphabetical Telephone Exchange codes, the code for Dunsop Bridge is DSB.
 Whilst the BBC noted in 2002 that the box is the village's "monument", local postmaster and shop owner Phil Woodhead said the town did not capitalise on its status, saying "there is only that payphone really... we haven't put up big signs or anything like that.
 If this was a bigger town with more shops, then maybe we would do something, but because we are so small, there is really no-one to push it."